Skip to main content

 SSO and enterprise identity

-For enterprise deployments, MagOneAI supports:
+For enterprise deployments, MagOneAI supports OpenID Connect (OIDC) single sign-on with:

 • Just-in-time provisioning — Automatically create users on first login